-in Health Policy
+of Health Systems and Policy

 Before joining the LSHTM, I was a project officer for the European Commission and was heading the health cooperation programme of the EU in the Russian Federation.
-I developed monitored and evaluated major technical assistance projects on communicable diseases control in the Former Soviet Union.
+I developed, monitored and evaluated major technical assistance projects on communicable diseases control in the Former Soviet Union.

 I am the co-editor of the Health Policy and Planning Journal.